Thrashin'

 Thrashin' (released in the Philippines as Challenge to Win: Thrashin') is a 1986 American skater drama film directed by David Winters and starring Josh Brolin, Robert Rusler, and Pamela Gidley.

 The film features appearances from many famous skaters such as Tony Alva, Tony Hawk, Christian Hosoi and Steve Caballero.
 The film also stars Sherilyn Fenn, who was cast by the director, together with her boyfriend at the time Johnny Depp, who was later rejected by the producer.
 The Red Hot Chili Peppers make an appearance in the film as well.
-The film is considered to be a cult classic.

 Plot

-Corey Webster is an amateur skateboarder from out of town staying in Los Angeles with friends in hopes of competing and winning a downhill competition for which he has been training.
-During his stay in LA, he falls for a beautiful blonde named Chrissy, who just happens to be the younger sister of Hook, the leader of "The Daggers", a tough punk rock skateboard gang in the Los Angeles/Venice Beach areas.
-Chrissy is not a Dagger herself but has come from her home in Indiana to stay with her brother in L.A. for the summer.
+Corey Webster is an amateur skateboarder from out of town who is staying in Los Angeles with friends in hopes of competing and winning a downhill competition for which he has been training.
+During his stay in LA, he falls for a beautiful blonde named Chrissy, who happens to be the younger sister of Hook, the leader of "The Daggers," a tough punk rock skateboard gang in the Los Angeles/Venice Beach areas.
+Chrissy is not a Dagger but has come from her home in Indiana to stay with her brother in L.A. for the summer.

-Corey and his crew "The Ramp Locals" often have confrontations throughout the film because of Corey's disobedience to Hook when asked not to come around or call Chrissy again.
-Chrissy, however, can choose her own relationships and has the opposite interest.
-Corey disobeys and is chased on skateboard through city streets and a parking garage by The Daggers.
-He barely escapes by boarding a bus and exiting through the back door and onto the roof while the rival gang members search the cabin of the bus.
-Through all of that memorable scene, the Circle Jerks song "Wild in the Streets" is played, showcasing the connection between '80s hardcore punk rock and skateboarding culture (Vice Squad, Devo, SST Records and Siouxsie and the Banshees T-shirts can be seen on skateboarders throughout the film as well).
+Corey and his crew, "The Ramp Locals," often have confrontations throughout the film because of Corey's disobedience to Hook when asked not to come around or call Chrissy again.
+Chrissy, however, can choose her relationships and has the opposite interest.
+Corey disobeys and is chased by The Daggers on a skateboard through city streets and a parking garage.
+He barely escapes by boarding a bus and exiting through the back door and onto the roof while the rival gang members search the bus cabin.
 Upset at Corey, The Daggers find The Ramp Locals' half-pipe and burn it to the ground, thus creating more drama between the two skate crews.